Zoorck/zoorck.github.io/_posts/2019-10-05-guide-time.markdown

 At least, I'm not so frustrated now.
 Easy guide then following [this video](https://www.youtube.com/watch?v=afFb_DcBBdA)

 Why it's now working in the GitHub Pages repo now?
+Date and time issues, I'm not sure to have the right configuration both in my local system and GitHub atomated datetime.

+I may want to find a way to fix this adding a +1h to all posts.
+Yes, thats it, I'm in Spain so...

 ```
 defaults: